segmentio/segment-docs/connections/sources/catalog/ott/roku/index.md

 If you want to see how big your request is getting you can use set the debug property to true on the config object before initializing our library.
 This will output a log on how big each request is getting when you queue/send them out.

 ### How can I see the logs for the library?
 You can follow [this guide](https://www.howtogeek.com/290787/how-to-enable-developer-mode-and-sideload-roku-apps/) to set your device into developer mode and [this one](https://sdkdocs.roku.com/display/sdkdoc/Debugging+Your+Application) to debug and surface logs out of your app.
-There are currently two levels of debugging which are “DEBUG” and “ERROR”.
+There are currently two levels of debugging which are "DEBUG" and "ERROR".

 ### Does the Roku library support device-mode integrations?
 The Roku library only supports cloud-mode destinations.
 If you have a need for a device mode integration in your Roku application please [reach out](https://segment.com/help/contact/).